-During a general downturn in securities markets, multiple asset classes may decline in value simultaneously.
 Instability in the financial markets may expose each fund or account to greater market and liquidity risk and potential difficulty in valuing portfolio instruments that it holds.
 In response to financial markets that experienced extreme volatility, and in some cases a lack of liquidity, the U.S. Government and other governments have taken a number of unprecedented actions, including acquiring distressed assets from financial institutions and acquiring ownership interests in those institutions.
-The implications of government regulation may also change the way in which funds themselves are regulated, which could limit or preclude a fund's ability to achieve its investment objective.
+The implications of government ownership and disposition of these assets are unclear.
+Additional legislation or government regulation may also change the way in which funds themselves are regulated, which could limit or preclude a fund's ability to achieve its investment objective.